patodia20/Virtualization-Documentation/virtualization/windowscontainers/quick-start/set-up-environment.md

 Install-Package -Name docker -ProviderName DockerMsftProvider
 ```

 When PowerShell asks you whether to trust the package source 'DockerDefault', type `A` to continue the installation.
-After the installation complete, you must reboot the computer.
+After the installation completes, you must reboot the computer.

 ```powershell
 Restart-Computer -Force